float3/float3.github.io/content/blog/playing-east.md

 3: 23,900
 4: 4,600

-I was happy—happy with how I played, happy with the experience.
+I was satisfied with how I played, happy with the experience.
 The Koreans' characteristic politeness and friendliness had left a lasting impression on me.
 I managed a few Mangans, along with several smaller hands.
 Most of the first game had felt like I was playing mind games against myself, but by the second, I found my rhythm.
 There were even moments of comfortable silence, where we all focused on the game, tile after tile, in quiet concentration.

 When the day came to a close, they asked me to pay 6,000₩—about 4 euros.
 I hadn’t been told about this fee beforehand, but I chalked it up to the language barrier.
 Even so, the staff had been accommodating, and I was able to communicate far better than I had expected.